Skip to end of metadata

 The structure of the directory is navigable through the tree on the left, which shows the folders and organizational units which have been configured on the domain.
 On the right is a table listing the users and groups in the selected folder.
 Rows can be selected using the checkbox and added to the permissions list when the 'Add' button is pressed.

 All users and groups that are added to the active permissions listing are given the 'Viewer' role by default, this role has the most restricted access.
-To increase a user's or group's access further, select 'Edit' from the role column to access the role editor for the selected user or group.
+To increase a user's or group's access further, select the pencil icon shown next to the user or group in the 'Actions' column.

 • No labels